codeiscanon/codeiscanon/content/posts/0003-how-to-multipart-upload-to-aws-s3/index.md

 ---
-title: "Multipart Upload to S3 using AWS SDK for Java"
+title: "How to multipart upload to AWS S3"
 date: 2021-04-26T11:37:31+10:00
-url: multipart-upload-to-s3-using-aws-sdk-for-java
+url: how-to-multipart-upload-to-aws-s3
 author: Sougata Khan
 tags: [ "AWS", "S3", "Java", "Localstack", "Multipart" ]
 series: ["AWS S3 Upload"]
-featured_image: "/multipart-upload-to-s3-using-aws-sdk-for-java/multipart-upload-to-s3-using-aws-sdk-for-java-featured-image-parallel.jpeg"
+featured_image: "/how-to-multipart-upload-to-aws-s3/how-to-multipart-upload-to-aws-s3-featured-image-parallel.jpeg"
 omit_header_text: true
-description: Uploading files to S3 using multipart upload and async multipart upload
+description: Uploading files to AWS S3 using multipart upload and async multipart upload

 ---

-In a previous post, I  had explored [uploading files to S3](/upload-to-s3-using-aws-sdk-for-java) using `putObject` and its limitations.
+In a previous post, I  had explored [uploading files to S3](/upload-to-s3-using-aws-sdk-for-java/) using `putObject` and its limitations.
 As recommended by AWS for any files larger than 100MB we should use multipart upload.
 There are a couple of ways to achieve this.
 I'll start with the simplest approach.

 S3 multipart upload
 ---------------